The lab’s philosophy

 For prospective postdocs

 If you are interested in joining the lab as a postdoc please email me with a description of your research interests and directions.
-I'd be happy to chat about ideas and opportunities.
+I'd be happy to chat about ideas and funding opportunities.

 For undergraduate researchers

 Gaining good research experience as an undergrad is essential for students wanting to follow a career in science.
 We often have research opportunities for undergraduates in the field or lab.
 I'm always interested in hearing from motivated undergraduates who are eager to gain research experience in ecology and specifically in research areas in the lab.
 If you are interested in doing research in the lab please start by checking out the information on current research projects happening in the lab and relevant publications.
 Then please email a CV and include information on previous research experience, research interests, and career plans/goals after graduation.
 If you are interested in pursuing an Honors Thesis in our lab, please reach out early.